 Figure 5.
-Probabilistic forecasts of precipitation for the season for December - February 2021-2022.
+Probabilistic forecasts of precipitation for the season for March-May 2022.
 The tercile category with the highest forecast probability is indicated by shaded areas.
 The most likely category for below-normal, above-normal and near-normal is depicted in orange, green and grey shadings respectively.
 White areas indicate equal chances for all categories in both cases.
 The baseline period is 1993-2009.
 Figure is generated by The WMO Lead Centre for Long-Range Forecast Multi-Model Ensemble.

-Because of weak La Niña conditions that are predicted for December-February 2021-2022, some canonical rainfall impacts of La Niña are expected.
-There are increased chances of unusually dry conditions along the equator centred near the dateline and extending towards the southernmost part of South America; along the equator in the Pacific Ocean east of about 160° W, negative rainfall anomalies are predicted, but probabilities are highest for near-normal rainfall.
+Because of below-average SST conditions associated with declining La Niña that are predicted for March-May 2022, together with an enhanced east-west SST gradient, some of the predicted rainfall patterns are similar to canonical rainfall impacts of La Niña.
+There are increased chances of unusually dry conditions along the equator centred near the dateline and extending towards the southernmost part of South America.
 Anomalously wet conditions are predicted in much of the Maritime subcontinent immediately north of the equator and extending into the south-west Pacific and north central Pacific.
-The areas of increased probability for unusually wet conditions extend over much of Australia, but model consistency is weak here.
-The only other areas of notable predicted increases in rainfall are north-eastern and the far north-western part of South America, and there are weaker indications of unusually wet conditions over part of western North America and over some parts of Southern Africa.
-There are moderately strong indications of below-normal rainfall across the southern part of Northern America, part of south-eastern South America, the far eastern part of Asia, north-western parts of Southern Africa, and over much of the central western Indian Ocean.
-Over much of the rest of Africa, Europe and Asia, there is little consistency in predicted rainfall.
+The areas of increased probability for unusually wet conditions extend over much of Australia, but model consistency is weak.
+The other areas of notable predicted increases in rainfall are north-eastern and the far north-western part of South America, northern Asia, southern regions of the Indian subcontinent and southeast Asia.
+There are weaker indications of unusually wet conditions over part of north-western North America and over some parts of southern Africa.
+There are moderately strong indications of below-normal rainfall across the southern part of North America, part of South America south of 20° S, the western and the far eastern regions of Asia, eastern parts of Central Africa, western and southern Europe, and the central western Indian Ocean.
+Over much of the rest of Africa, there is little consistency in predicted rainfall.